 Superspreader Sunday?
-Experts worry Super Bowl could trigger coronavirus explosion.
+Experts worry Super Bowl parties could trigger coronavirus explosion.

 “We are incredibly excited to host a fun and safe Super Bowl here in Tampa — but we need everyone to do their part,” she said in a statement.
 “We want fans to feel confident knowing that when they come out to celebrate Super Bowl LV, they can do so safely in a city that takes this pandemic seriously.”

-With fewer restrictions than Kansas City, multiple large-scale events are being advertised in Tampa.
-Representatives for a four-day series of parties at an oceanfront pool bar called WTR Bar & Grill have billed theirs as one of the biggest since the start of the pandemic.

-50 Cent, Migos, Diplo and Steve Aoki are set to perform over the course of the celebrations, which are hosted in part by Barstool Sports founder Dave Portnoy.
+With fewer restrictions in Tampa than in Kansas City, multiple large-scale events are being advertised.
+A four-day series of parties is planned at an oceanfront pool bar called WTR Pool & Grill.
+50 Cent, Migos, Diplo and Steve Aoki are set to perform over the course of the celebrations, being hosted in part by Barstool Sports founder Dave Portnoy.
 VIP tickets run as high as $50,000.

 James Judge, a spokesman for the event, said guests will enter via walk-through coronavirus screening devices, with those who show symptoms required to take an on-site rapid test to enter.
-Masks will be required at all times for guests and staff, unless they are eating or drinking.
+Masks will be required at all times for guests and staffers, unless they are eating or drinking.
 He emphasized that the parties are outdoors.

 “Clearly, everybody wants to put safety first and make sure that we can save lives,” he said.
 “We want to save lives.
 But at the same time, there has to be some sort of balanced approach where we make sure that we don’t further destroy our economy in the process.”